HabitatFramework/TechnicalGuide/database/database.rst

 	lut_importance
 		Contains the difference levels of Importance that can be assigned to Sources using the 'Boundary Imp.' and 'Habitat Imp.' fields on the Sources tab of the main window. **[sort_order only]**

+	lut_legacy_habitat
+		Contains the list of legacy habitats that can be assigned to the 'Legacy Habitat' field on the Habitats tab of the main window. **[sort_order only]**

 	lut_process
 		Contains details of all the processes that can be referenced in the 'Process' field of the main window to indicate the activity being undertaken when using the HLU Tool.
 See :ref:`lut_process` for more details. **[sort_order only]**